AleksanderRDL/P8-Aleks-Fork/Range_QDS/docs/range-qds-dev-tooling-guide.md

 --plain
 ```

-### What not to do with rich
+### What not to do with Rich

-Do not replace JSON artifacts with rich text output.
+Do not replace JSON artifacts with Rich text output.

 Do not remove existing machine-readable reports.